RanAwaySuccessfully/marmalade/README.md

 ## Installing

-1. Download the latest release.
+1. Download the latest release of Marmalade.
-2. Download `face_landmarker_v2_with_blendshapes.task` from Google's MediaPipe page.
+2. Download `face_landmarker_v2_with_blendshapes.task` from Google's MediaPipe page and place it inside the `python` folder.
 3. Install `python3` and `pip3`.
+4. Run `mediapipe-install.sh`.
+Make sure to change your active folder via `cd scripts`, or run the file by double-clicking it.

 And you're done.
 You can just run the program at any time, and it'll take care of the rest for you.